alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

         .done();
 [/java]

-&nbsp;

 It is possible now, using the Java Validation API to assign one or more validation groups to each state, and with a little bit of simple logic, we will trigger per each transition the validation with the groups of the target state.

-The next code ilustrates the workflow:
+The next code illustrates the workflow:

 [java]
 @Test